Misprinted Dimes & Dime Error Coins

-The 1982 no mint mark Roosevelt, missing clad layers, Mercury dime doubled dies, and the full spectrum of valuable dime errors — values, identification, and where to find them.
+The 1982 no mint mark Roosevelt, missing clad layers, Mercury dime doubled dies, and the full spectrum of valuable misprinted dimes — values, identification, and where to find them.

-Collector's Value GuideDimes are the smallest U.S. coin in circulation, but the errors they produce can be among the most dramatic in American numismatics.
-From the famous 1982 no mint mark Roosevelt — a coin so significant it caused a national coin hunt — to missing clad layers that expose the pure copper core, dime errors offer collectors an accessible entry point and real upside potential.
+Collector's Value GuideMisprinted dimes — coins produced with manufacturing errors at the U.S. Mint — are among the most accessible and rewarding targets in American coin collecting.
+From the famous 1982 no mint mark Roosevelt, a coin so significant it triggered a national coin hunt, to missing clad layers that expose the pure copper core, misprinted dimes offer collectors real upside potential at every budget level.
 A discerning eye and a basic loupe are all you need to start hunting.

 Dimes are clad coins (since 1965) and solid silver before that, which creates two distinct error categories: clad-layer errors unique to post-1964 issues, and the full range of die and mechanical errors spanning both eras.